jessetvogel/adjectives-project-data/IDEAS.md

 - \Spec \overline{\QQ} \otimes \overline{\QQ} with doubled origin is finite-dimensional, but not quasi-separated https://mathoverflow.net/questions/37/non-quasi-separated-morphisms
 - Homeomorphism but not universally open: Exercise 12.23 of [Algebraic Geometry I: Schemes: With Examples and Exercises]
 - p.71 of Fulton's toric varieties: proper but not projective
+- Universal homeomorphism that is not of finite type & universal homeomorphism of finite type but not of finite presentation: Remark 10 of https://www.ms.u-tokyo.ac.jp/~kelly/pdfs/uh%20non-fp.pdf, also see Exercise 6.8.3b of Eléments de mathématique.
+Fasc.
+XXX.
+Algèbre commutative
+-